lachlanstephen/ft_printf_42/README.md

 <h4>Plan for repository</h4>

 - [ ] Complete bonus flag functionality
+- [ ] Create test function for bonus flags
 - [ ] Re-evaluate project with bonuses
-- [ ] Return whether diff of output is same or different
+- [ ] Return whether diff of output is same or different from expected